nicoleli04/CSE151A-Project/README.md

 - Nicole Li: Created Github Repo, helped write the similarity matrix

-- Wang Liu: Helped to upload large files to Github and remove unnecessary files, helped write similarity matrix
+- Wang Liu: Developed the similarity-based dataset merging process, contributed to the acne prediction task.

 - Evelyn Mares-moreno: Talked to tutors, wrote code for Milestone 4 and updated group members about these changes